traxanos/ArduinoSamsungTV/README.md

 # ArduinoSamsungTV
-Arduino Library for Samsung TV RS232
+Arduino Library for control Samsung TV by RS232 (Ex-Link)